 How to Become a Nutrition Advisor

 Now more than ever, people are paying closer attention to what they eat and how they fuel their bodies.
-From ingredient provenance to detailed nutritional labels, the demand for nutritional information and guidance has never been greater.
+From ingredient origin to detailed nutrition labels, the demand for nutritional information and guidance is at an all-time high.

-As such, the burgeoning nutrition industry offers no shortage of opportunities for nutrition advisors to work with clients to affect meaningful change in their lives through diet education, advice and support.
+As such, the burgeoning nutrition industry offers no shortage of opportunities for nutrition advisors to work with clients to affect meaningful change in their lives through diet education, advice and overall health promotion.

-There is often a degree of confusion surrounding the differences between dietitians, nutrition advisors and other professionals working in the industry.
-While dieticians more commonly work in community-based settings and in industry advisory capacities, nutrition advisors usually work with clients one-on-one, providing the following services:
+There is often a degree of confusion surrounding the differences between dietitians, nutrition advisors and other nutrition professionals working in the industry.
+While dietitians more commonly work in community-based settings and in industry advisory capacities, nutrition advisors usually work with clients one-on-one, providing the following services: